Ankur6868/Web-Scraper/README.md

-# Web-Scraper
-A Java program that scrape data from the website at the URL below and create a JSON file.
 # Alaska Senate Scraper

 A Java-based web scraper to extract information about Alaska State Senators from the [Alaska State Legislature website](https://akleg.gov/senate.php).